Claude Pro VAT is decided by two fields Anthropic never shows you

 Why does Anthropic sometimes get the country wrong?

-Because payment_method.country comes from the card issuer, not from your address.
+Because the country on file is set from your billing address, and by default that address is captured from your card rather than re-confirmed per charge.
 If you are a UK resident paying with a US-issued corporate card (common for consultants billed through a foreign parent company), the field returns US and no VAT is applied.
 If you are a US resident paying with a UK-issued card because you moved, it returns GB and you get charged 20% VAT.
 This is standard Stripe Tax behavior, but it is invisible until you read the field.
-The fix is to update the payment method to one issued in the country you want treated as your tax residence.
+The fix is to correct what Anthropic has on file: update the billing address at Settings > Billing > Billing Addresses (it takes effect on future invoices), or switch to a payment method issued in the country you want treated as your tax residence.
+If you need a billing address that differs from your card, Anthropic asks you to contact support with documentation, a VAT registration certificate for non-US customers, verifying your location.

 Does the $20 Pro price include VAT or is VAT added on top?